-In this post, I’m going to explain the approaches we can take to fetch products from Shopify store and display the same on our non-shopify based store.
+In this article, I’m going to explain the approach we can take to fetch products from the Shopify store and display the same on our non-shopify-based store.

 Please read the first part of this post by clicking here

-Considering, You’ve already read our first post now, I am going to discuss and give you a short snapshot of all the approaches we can take to get the products from Shopify stores and display on any non Shopify based stores.
+Considering, You’ve already read the first part of this article, I am going to discuss and give you a short snapshot of all the methods we can go through to get the products from Shopify stores and display on any non-Shopify-based stores.

-So, when you review these pages using the above URL’s, you will get XML formatted data of product feeds.
+So, when you review the above pages after replacing “www.yourshopifysiteurl.com” with your own domain.
+The above URLs will get you an XML formatted data of product feeds.

-PROS: No need to perform update at any of the Shopify stores as we will use the default feed urls.
+- No need to perform any update at any of the Shopify stores as we will use the default feed URLs.

-CONS: Limited product information available in feeds and we cannot do customization.
+- Limited product information is available in feeds and customization is difficult.

 CASE-2: Create a custom collection or product feed with required attributes and fields, we can get extra information as per our requirement.

-Simply, create a page and a page template along with snippet with basic store information and you’re done.
-The rest of steps are same as of CASE-1.
+Simply, create a page and a page template along with a snippet with basic store information and you’re done.
+The rest of the steps are the same as of CASE-1.

-CONS: We have to perform updates on all shopify stores which we’re integrating on our store.
+- We have to perform updates on all Shopify stores which we’re integrating on our store.

 CASE-3: Create Shopify Private API and use API details to fetch a bunch of data from orders to product information in JSON format.